MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfplayerdatamanagement/functions/pfplayerdatamanagementservergetuserpublisherdataasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, and macOS.
 Data is stored as JSON key-value pairs.
 If the Keys parameter is provided, the data object returned will only contain the data specific to the indicated Keys.
 Otherwise, the full set of custom user data will be returned.
 See also ServerGetUserPublisherInternalDataAsync, ServerGetUserPublisherReadOnlyDataAsync, ServerUpdateUserPublisherDataAsync, ServerUpdateUserPublisherInternalDataAsync, ServerUpdateUserPublisherReadOnlyDataAsync.
 When the asynchronous task is complete, call [PFPlayerDataManagementServerGetUserPublisherDataGetResultSize](pfplayerdatamanagementservergetuserpublisherdatagetresultsize.md) and [PFPlayerDataManagementServerGetUserPublisherDataGetResult](pfplayerdatamanagementservergetuserpublisherdatagetresult.md) to get the result.

 ## Requirements